 I watched recordings of new users in their first sessions.
 The pattern was consistent: users would land on the product, scan the interface, and hesitate.
 They hovered over multiple menu items without clicking, opened sections at random without context, and eventually dropped off without taking any meaningful action.

 I worked closely with the product manager to understand what the business had already learned about activation.
-The PRD outlined the activation milestones that correlated with long-term retention specifically, users who set up their domain, imported contacts, and sent at least one campaign within their first week were significantly more likely to convert to paid.
+The PRD had already mapped the milestones that correlated with paid conversion: domain setup, contact import, first campaign sent within week one.
 These became the backbone of the checklist's step structure.

-I audited how comparable SaaS products handled early-user guidance: Notion, HubSpot and Mailchimp.
-Each had a distinct approach Notion uses a persistent sidebar checklist, HubSpot anchors onboarding to a dedicated "Getting Started" hub, and Mailchimp relies on empty states.
+I audited how comparable SaaS products handled early user guidance: Notion, HubSpot and Mailchimp.
 The common thread in the most effective experiences was progress visibility: users who could see how far they'd come were more likely to continue.

 Primary Takeaway